ke7012/ETH-FS2022-4th-Sem/Computer_Networks/CN_Lecture_5_6.md

 **Sender** :
 - use per-packet timer to detect loss
 - upon loss, only resend the lost packet (NOT THE ACK like in GBN)

+---

+Here is a [link](http://www.ccs-labs.org/teaching/rn/animations/gbn_sr/) for a visualization of GBN and SR.